athomasoriginal/com.betweentwoparens/src/pages/blog-posts/006-clojure-text-editors.md

 <aside class="blog-content__note">Interested in jumping right to my editor setup? <a class="blog-content__link" href="#my-text-editor-setup">click here</a> or you can checkout my free <a class="blog-content__link" target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/playlist?list=PLaGDS2KB3-AqeOryQptgApJ6M7mfoFXIp">Atom Setup Guide Video Series</a>.</aside>

-Becoming a great software developer probably has more to do with ones ability to accept opportunities to revisit and refine _opinions_ and _beliefs_ than we would initially think.

-In order to get to a point where this is possible, my strategy is usually to be "new" at something again.
-For example, learn a **different** programming language.

-Clojure is great for this because it gives you a break from common paradigms and exposes you to [functional programming](https://www.geeksforgeeks.org/functional-programming-paradigm/) and this sexy moon man language called [lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
+A question I and many people have when starting with Clojure is, "which text editor should I use?".

-So now that I was at a point where I was ready to learn Clojure I needed to use a "Clojure Editor".
-I wanted to do this because I wanted to [think](https://www.youtube.com/watch?v=f84n5oFoZBc) as a Clojurist and use the same tools as them.
-This meant [emacs](https://www.gnu.org/software/emacs/) because all my research and conversations up until this point with other Clojurists led me to the opinion that `emacs` was _the_ "Clojure Editor".
+In my case, I have this thing with starting things "right".
+I heard that Clojurists did things different and I wanted to [think](https://www.youtube.com/watch?v=f84n5oFoZBc) as a Clojurist and use the same tools as them.
+A little research showed me that this meant using [emacs](https://www.gnu.org/software/emacs/) because all my conversations up until this point with other Clojurists led me to the opinion that `emacs` was _the_ "Clojure Editor".

 <aside class="blog-content__note">Take note of the line <code class="gatsby-code-text">conversations up until this point with other Clojurists</code>.
 While "use emacs" is how I interpreted what they were saying, and some even used those words, it was not actually what they were saying.
 By the end of this post I will hopefully transcribe the real message as I now understand it.</aside>

 Turns out that choosing emacs was not a great choice for me.
 I should have stuck with the editor I knew best so that I could focus on being new at one thing at a time.
-More on that later.
+This article will outline some of my learnings when I was just starting with Clojure.

-All of this is to say, here is an article that outlines the landscape of Clojure Editors which will hopefully help to inform your initial steps into Clojure land.

-The rest of this article will be [bikeshed](https://www.urbandictionary.com/define.php?term=bikeshed) city.
-The hope?
-By documenting the thoughts and providing a few words of encouragement we can save some future Clojure developer some time.
+I will work to help new Clojurists by outlining the landscape of "Clojure Editors" which will hopefully help to inform your early journey into Clojure land.
+My hope is that by documenting my learnings and providing a few words of encouragement we can save some future Clojure developer some time.

 <aside class="blog-content__note">Text Editors are a source of furious debate among programmers.
 So if the opinions expressed herein enrage, please know that is not my intention.
 I love you.
 For those who just want to see how I setup my Text Editor for Clojure development, jump to the <a href="#my-text-editor-setup">third section</a> of this post.
 Also note that my recommendations are for both Clojure and ClojureScript.</aside>